wilfreddenton/unsafe-perform.io/posts/2022-02-21-should-bitfinex-get-the-coins.md

 >
 > If subscribed after October 31, 2016, and on or before November 30, 2016, each investor will get ¼ an RRT for each BFX token exchanged for shares; and,
 >
-> If subscribed after November 30, 2016, no RRTs will be delivered[^rtt].
+> If subscribed after November 30, 2016, no RRTs will be delivered[^rrt].

 This FOMO based scheme incentivised users to convert to shares quickly.
 The longer users held their BFX in the hopes of redemption, the fewer RRTs they'd receive if they ended up converting.
+Always susceptible to FOMO, `WarrenPuffett` chose to go down this path.

 `WarrenPuffett` is a US citizen but he did not share that information with Bitfinex.
-To open "Basic" level account, no verification is required[^no-kyc].
+To open "Basic" level accounts, no verification is required[^no-kyc].

 > When you create an account on Bitfinex by linking your email address, your account becomes verified on the Basic level.